Ronnie Biggs handwritten letter (1995)

 and also thanks for the newspapers.

-Most newspapers depress me, but I like
+Most newspapers depress me, but I like them.

 to do the crosswords!

-The reason I joined Train Robbery
+The reason I joined the Train Robbery

-a lot of money !
-I imagined that
+a lot of money!
+I figured that

 could solve all my financial problems